Curious about intermittent fasting for weight loss benefits? We go through the evidence based pros and cons of this

 5. Larger portions in a shorter period of time

-Some people may like this part a lot because you get to consume more food at once, leaving you feeling more full and satisfied, and you wouldn’t have to worry about eating later (because you probably wouldn’t even be hungry!).
-In a way, Intermittent Fasting can actually help prevent you from the typical binge on food at night after not eating all day at work, or the sooner-or-later binge-eating resulting from those calorie-restricted diets that are difficult to keep up with for long run.
+Some people may like this part a lot because you get to consume more food at once.
+This would leave you more full and satisfied.
+In a way, Intermittent Fasting can actually prevent you from the typical binge on food.

 CONS of intermittent fasting: